omundy/dig245-usability-test/README.md

 ![usability diagram](assets/img/usability-diagram.png)

-<small>Usability falls in the overlap between the construction of the interface and a user's experience.</small>
+<sup>Usability falls in the overlap between the construction of the interface and a user's experience.</sup>